radhikavaijayanth/Udacity_Project_1/README.md

 - In addition to title and poster image,storyline,release date,genre and IMDb rating are also displayed.
 # Extra Notes
 - This program uses Tkinter module that is there in python versions 2.x
+- The syntax for using Tkinter (GUI programming) was refered here https://pythonspot.com/en/tk-dropdown-example/